RidaKo/Reception/README.md

 ![image](https://github.com/RidaKo/Reception/assets/113443126/9f4f5227-1f99-4ff6-8951-8a8d12d5a77c)

 ---
 This is where you are directed after clicking forgot password on the login page.
 Here, you need to enter your email and click submit.
+Then a web page will show up that confirms the sending of the email.
 After receiving the email, click the provided link, which will direct you to a page where you will be allowed to change your password.
 ![image](https://github.com/RidaKo/Reception/assets/113443126/abae7f25-636f-49c5-a4ed-8abfb9e3000b)

 ---
 This is the specialist home page, where you are directed after logging in.
 Here, the specialist can manage his customer appointments by clicking the buttons on the table rows where their credentials reside.
-The numbered buttons can be used to switch pages.
+The numbered buttons can be used to switch pages where more customers are displayed.
 Home leads to the general home page, and logout logs the specialist out.
 ![image](https://github.com/RidaKo/Reception/assets/113443126/d98fb413-3a81-4e8f-9b24-b5f78a8d49a6)

 ---